Tom Danielson: Doping

 In August 2015, Danielson revealed he tested positive for synthetic testosterone.
 In October 2016, he accepted a four-year suspension for "unintentionally consuming" dehydroepiandrosterone.

 Personal

 Born in East Lyme, Connecticut, Danielson currently resides in Longmont, Colorado.
 After spending his childhood years in Connecticut, Danielson attended Fort Lewis College in Durango, Colorado.

+In May of 2023, Danielson had a finger amputation and left hand reconstruction to remove a cancerous tumor.
+Danielson's X post said "Gave the middle finger to cancer!".

 Sponsorships

 In 2013, Danielson signed a sponsoring agreement with Icon Lasik, a Colorado-based provider of cataract, LASIK, as well as the organizer of Tour of the Moon.
 The contract was signed after he had won 2013 Tour of Utah.